You may have noticed that your algorithm functions all return a code

 it will still compile, but return zero on error (which it shouldn’t).

-As a bug that is hard to catch, as it only occurs when another error
+That bug is hard to catch, as it only occurs when another error

 occurs.